Matakana Island

 Matakana Island is located in the western Bay of Plenty in New Zealand's North Island.
 A long, flat barrier island, it is 20 km in length but rarely more than 3 km wide.
 The island has been continuously populated for centuries by Māori tribes that are mostly associated with Ngāi Te Rangi.
+The island is one of the few majority Māori-speaking places in New Zealand, with 56.9% of the population being able to speak Māori as of the 2023 census.

 The island has two distinct parts: 5000 acre of farm and orchard land on the inner harbour, (where most of the population lives) and 10000 acre of forest-covered coastal land exposed to the Pacific Ocean.
 A smaller island, Rangiwaea Island, is located just offshore from Matakana's southern coast.

-As of the 2018 census, the island has a population of 183 people, down from 255 people in the 2013 Census.
-This makes Matakana Island the third least populated area in the Western Bay of Plenty.
-There are only 90 inhabited dwellings.
-Most people living on the island belong to the Ratana Church or the Catholic Church.

 History and culture

 Recent history

-19th Century: Of the 290,000 acres the Crown seized in the Tauranga region in 1865, 240,000 acres were returned to Maori between 1865- 1886.
+19th Century: Of the 290,000 acres the Crown seized in the Tauranga region in 1865, 240,000 acres were returned to Māori between 1865–1886.
 The confiscated 50,000 acres did not include Matakana Island.
 Matakana Island is 15,000 acres.
-The 5000 acre western side of the island (farmland part) was purchased by Whittaker and Russell between 1869-1873.
-Whittaker and Russell then sold that 5000 acres on 2 April 1874 to the crown who then gave it back for no cost to the same Maori who had previously sold it.
+The 5000 acre western side of the island (farmland part) was purchased by Whitaker and Russell between 1869-1873.
+Whitaker and Russell then sold that 5000 acres on 2 April 1874 to the crown who then gave it back for no cost to the same Maori who had previously sold it.
 The coastal sand dunes of 10,000 acres were purchased by William Daldy of Auckland (1816 – 5 October 1903).
 A certificate of title under the Land Transfer Act 1870 was issued to Daldy on 3 August 1878.
 That transaction relates to the Wiakoura, Oturoa, Paretata, Omanuwhiri, Ohinetama, Wairaka, Pukekahu, Okotare and Hori Tupaea's Pa blocks.

 20th Century: Between 1993 and 1999 the ownership of Matakana Island's 10000 acre forest and freehold land was in dispute.
 The case Arklow Investments Limited and Christopher Wingate v I.D.
 MacLean and others, (UKPC 51) was appealed from the New Zealand Court of Appeal to the Judicial Committee of the Privy Council in London.